Tunji-L/dareyio-pbl/project1.md

 ![ssh](./images/project1/ssh.png)

 ## Install Apache
-- Update the list of packages in the package manager using;
+- Update the list of packages in the package manager using
 ```
 $ sudo apt update
 ```